 The solid i or the high i

 They are usually popular because of their social skills and charm.
 Sometimes they go overboard with praise and excitement, making others uncomfortable with their emotional candor.
-You can help out an i by helping her be more objective and making her follow through on assigned tasks.
+You can help out an i by helping them be more objective and encouraging their follow-through on assigned tasks.

 If you’re in conflict with a high i, be sure to employ your active listening skills.
-Collaboration is important to him, so stress teamwork and new opportunities if able.
+Collaboration and excitement are important to them, so emphasize teamwork and new opportunities.